nf-core/phaseimpute/docs/usage.md

 The required flags for this mode are:

 - `--steps simulate`: The steps to run.
-- `--input samplesheet.csv`: The samplesheet containing the input sample files in `bam` format.
+- `--input samplesheet.csv`: The samplesheet containing the input sample files in `bam` or `cram `format.
 - `--depth`: The final depth of the file [default: 1].
 - `--genome` or `--fasta`: The reference genome of the samples.